csernazs/misc/docs/python_programming_guide.md

 ### Persisting

-Persistance is usually done by the methods of the objects keeping the data, so at the end they will produce some json or yaml serializable data (eg dicts, lists, etc).
+Persistence is usually done by the methods of the objects keeping the data, so at the end they will produce some json or yaml serializable data (eg dicts, lists, etc).